Luxendo/Acquifer-Python-API/README.md

 # IM-Python-API

-This repo contain the python module with the IM class to control the machine from a python script using the TCP/IP interface
+This repo contain the python module with the IM class to control the machine from a python script using the TCP/IP interface.
+It should work in python 2 AND 3 environment, however it will not work in jython within Fiji (no more module socket).
+In Fiji, the java package acquifer-core will be used for that purpose.

 # Missing functionnalities:
 - set and get Objective()